-Our guide to the best PlayStation 5 accessories to buy today
+The best PlayStation 5 accessories you can buy today:

 The PS5’s DualSense controller is arguably as exciting as the console itself.
 In terms of design it’s probably the biggest change to Sony’s famous PlayStation pad since the Boomerang that never was, adopting the same white-on-black paint job as the PS5 it wirelessly pairs with.